 Entry to resident's accommodation

-10.1 MRS reserves the right of entry into resident accommodation by approved staff in approved situations, including but not limited to:
+10.1 MRS reserves the right of entry into resident accommodation by approved staff and/or contractors in approved situations, including but not limited to:

 a) weekly cleaning;

 c) smoke detector tests;

 e) excessive noise where, in the case of noise originating from but heard outside the confines of a resident's accommodation (which in the case of shared accommodation, means the resident’s bedroom) and the resident is not present, MRS reserves the right to take action to stop the noise continuing to disturb other residents, including but not limited to such action as switching off any electrical appliance generating the noise;

 f) in the case of emergency, actual or suspected.